 The Royal Palace Museum of Luang Prabang once served as the residence of King Sisavang Vong and his family during the French colonial era.
 Designed in the French Beaux-Arts style with many tasteful accents of traditional Lao culture, the palace was converted into a museum in 1995.

-• The royal apartments have been faithfully preserved, and offer a fascinating glimpse into the lifestyle of the king and his family.
+The grounds have a number of other buildings, including an exhibition hall, a chapel (Haw Prabang), and a statue of King Sisavangvong.
+The royal quarters have been faithfully preserved, and offer a fascinating glimpse into the lifestyle of the king and his family.

-• Make sure you visit the room that features murals depicting everyday Lao life in the 1930s.
+The museum exhibits royal religious objects, weapons, statues, screens and paintings from centuries past.
+In the mirrored Throne Hall, you can see the crown jewels of Laos.
+Make sure you visit the room that features murals depicting Lao life in the 1930s.

 The Royal Palace Museum

 - Opening Hours: Monday–Wednesday and Friday–Saturday from 8am to 11.30pm and from 1pm to 3.30pm, Thursday from 8am to 3pm (closed on Sundays)

 - Address: 27 Ounheun Road, Luang Prabang, Laos